ajdillhoff/personal-site/content/notes/instance_segmentation.md

 {{< figure src="/ox-hugo/2024-07-30_09-15-23_screenshot.png" caption="<span class=\"figure-number\">Figure 9: </span>Original Mask R-CNN (left) and three different Cascade Mask R-CNN strategies (right) (<a href=\"#citeproc_bib_item_1\">Cai and Vasconcelos 2019</a>)." >}}

 To adapt the model for instance segmentation, the segmentation branch is inserted in parallel to the detection branch.
-The main question during develop was _where_ to add the segmentation branch and _how many_ should be added.
+The main question during development was _where_ to add the segmentation branch and _how many_ should be added.
 The authors try several different configurations, as seen in the figure above.
 Experimentally, the third (right-most) strategy depicted above yields the greatest performance of 35.5% AP.

 ## MaskFormer (<a href="#citeproc_bib_item_3">Cheng, Schwing, and Kirillov 2021</a>) {#maskformer}